jmason-va/todo/README.md

 # todo

-a simple stand alone todo application
+a simple stand alone to do list